 A bow made from hair rests on the top of the head, and longer wavy locks flow down around the face, softening the look and matching the eyeshadow.

 Loose waves allowed to flow down the back and around the shoulders set this look apart.
-It’s very easy to take care of, and as long as the color is applied by a professional, doesn’t require a lot of upkeep or maintenance, making it perfect for busy women on the go.
+It’s very easy to take care of, and as long as the color is applied by a professional, it doesn’t require a lot of upkeep or maintenance, making it perfect for busy women on the go.

 20. Silver Lavender Hair + Pixie Cut

-The hair is cut up and around the ears and the bangs are pushed off to the side so they don’t get in the way.
+The hair is cut up and around the ears, and the bangs are pushed off to the side, so they don’t get in the way.

 21. Lavender Hair Color + Short Hair